David-VTUK/lab-docs/docs/prometheus/part-two.md

 !!! note

-    The values.yaml file provides a number of customisations:
-    1. Expose Prometheus, Grafana and Alertmanager via Ingress Objects
+    The values.yaml file provides a number of customisations.
+Namely leveraging cert-manager for TLS certificate management, exposing Prometheus, Grafana and Alertmanager via Ingress, and enabling persistent storage.
-    2. Enable persistent storage for Prometheus, Grafana and Alertmanager
-    3. Use cert-manager to provision TLS certificates

 ## 3. Install Chart